- Home

 - If you are planning to change your pension arrangements, always check that any firm you’re dealing with is authorised by the Financial Conduct Authority.
 You can do this by checking the FCA Register or by calling the FCA helpline on 0800 111 6768.

 - You should also get impartial information or advice before making any significant changes to your pension.
 If you have a regulated financial adviser, it can be helpful to speak with them in the first instance.
-If you don’t have one, then the government-supported Pensions Advisory Service provides free independent and impartial information and guidance.
+If you don’t have one, then the government-supported Money and Pensions Service provides free independent and impartial information and guidance.
 If you’re aged 50 or over, you can also speak with Pension Wise, another government-supported resource that offers free and impartial guidance about your pension options.
 You can find a local financial advisor on VouchedFor or Unbiased if you want personal recommendations or advice about your specific circumstances.

-If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide Chartered independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial adviser.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 2,600 reviews on VouchedFor, the review site for financial advisers.

 What to do if you think you’ve fallen victim to a pension scam